hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 else:
     print(sth)
 ```

+**Note:** All function definitions or condition comparisons should end with a `:`, and all the content in those functions and conditions need to be indented. you can just indent with clicking `tab`.

 Take the case that we talk about chapter 2 as an example. \(The full version of the case is [here](https://dnnsociety.org/2018/02/01/calculate-marketing-objective-for-your-media-startup/)